markross42/checkinternetconnection/README.md

 # check internet connection
-Check internet connection by one ping host and use resultcode and roundtrip time to descide, if the connection is up
+Check internet connection by one ping to host and use resultcode ($?) and roundtrip time to descide, if the connection is up

 When the ping failes, the internet connection seems down.
 A timestamp is written to a log file - start of failue.